Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Numerical setup

 To create the initial conditions of our simulations we partitioned the simulation domain into three regions: star ($r\le 1-\delta/2$), transition ($1-\delta/2<r<1+\delta/2$), disk ($r\ge 1 + \delta/2)$, with $\delta=0.05$.
 We initialized the star in hydrostatic equilibrium (HSE), $\Sigma=\Sigma_0 \exp\left(\mathcal{M}^2/r\right)$, $\mathbf{v}=0$.
 The disk is initialized with $\Sigma=r^{-3/2}$, $\mathbf{v}=r^{-1/2}\hat{\mathbf{\phi}}$, i.e. a pure Keplerian disk neglecting pressure support (in the beginning of a simulation the disk quickly adjusts to an equilibrium state accounting for the radial pressure support).
 The inner and outer (radial) boundary conditions maintain these initial conditions, for the star and disk respectively.
-The transition region smoothly transition from the star and disk such that $\Sigma$ and $\mathbf{v}$ as well as their first and second derivatives (with respect to $r$) are continuous.
+There is a smooth transition between the star and the disk such that $\Sigma$ and $\mathbf{v}$ as well as their first and second derivatives (with respect to $r$) are continuous.

-In order to seed the acoustic instability we add random seed perturbations in the velocity field (in the disk region only).
+In order to seed the acoustic instability we add random seed perturbations to the velocity field (in the disk region only).
 Let $R\in[0,1)$ be a random number picked from a uniform probability distribution function (PDF), and $A=10^{-2}$ be the amplitude of the initial perturbation.
-To examine any possible dependence associated with this choice we tried four different implementations of random seeds: \begin{enumerate} \item Block-random: each block has the same series of random numbers $R$ (one per cell) and the initial perturbation is $v_r=A R$.
+To examine any possible dependence associated with this choice we tried four different implementations of random seeds: \begin{enumerate} \item Block-random: each \textbf{mesh-block ($32\times32$ cells for all our runs)} has the same series of random numbers $R$ (one per cell) and the initial perturbation is $v_r=A R$.

 \item Block-phase-random: similar to Block-random but

 \item Globally random: each block receives a different series of random numbers with $v_r=A R$.

 \item Prime modes: only four random numbers are chosen ($R_n$) and